-This is the time of year when the ancient meadowland at Hareley Farm is at its best.
+This is the time of year when the woods and meadows of Hareley Farm transform into gold and red.

 It’s an important time to get everything just right as most of our livestock and poultry is from rare or traditional native breeds and we need as many as possible to not only survive but thrive and keep the breeds going for the future.